Panasonic GX8 vs Canon M100

 The Panasonic Lumix DMC-GX8 and the Canon EOS M100 are two digital cameras that were officially introduced, respectively, in July 2015 and August 2017.
 Both the GX8 and the M100 are mirrorless interchangeable lens cameras that are based on a Four Thirds (GX8) and an APS-C (M100) sensor.
-The Panasonic has a resolution of 20.2 megapixel, whereas the Canon provides 24 MP.
-Read on to find out how these two cameras compare with respect to their size, their sensors, their features, and their reception by expert reviewers.
+The Panasonic has a resolution of 20.2 megapixels, whereas the Canon provides 24 MP.
+Read on to find out how these two cameras compare with respect to their body size, their sensors, their features, their input-output connections, and their reception by expert reviewers.

 Body comparison: Panasonic GX8 vs Canon M100

-The side-by-side display below illustrates the physical size and weight of the Panasonic GX8 and the Canon M100.
+An illustration of the physical size and weight of the Panasonic GX8 and the Canon M100 is provided in the side-by-side display below.
+The two cameras are presented according to their relative size.
 Three successive views from the front, the top, and the rear are shown.
 All width, height and depth dimensions are rounded to the nearest millimeter.
-If you prefer, you can also use the toggle button to switch to a comparison in percentage terms (in this case, the camera on the left – the GX8 – represents 100 percent across all the size and weight measures).

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Canon M100 is considerably smaller (30 percent) than the Panasonic GX8.
 Moreover, the M100 is substantially lighter (38 percent) than the GX8.
 It is worth mentioning in this context that the GX8 is splash and dust resistant, while the M100 does not feature any corresponding weather-sealing.